barbizon-pascalegueret

 The Editor

-Barbizon is so much more than just a simple village: it's a place rich in artistic history.
-A green gem just an hour from Paris, it has shaped modern painting.
-This little town with timeless charm has inspired many impressionist and pre-impressionist painters like Théodore Rousseau, Jean-Baptiste Corot, and Alfred Sisley.
+Barbizon is much more than just a simple village: it’s a place filled with artistic history.
+A green haven just an hour from Paris, it has shaped modern painting.
+This small town with timeless charm has inspired many impressionist and pre-impressionist painters such as Théodore Rousseau, Jean-Baptiste Corot, and Alfred Sisley.

 Why Barbizon?
-Because in the 19th century, its landscapes of majestic forests and peaceful countryside offered a unique backdrop, far from the hustle and bustle of Paris.
-Artists came here seeking the changing light, the colors of nature, and tranquility.
-Today, we still wander its picturesque streets, which transport us with their bohemian charm and the creative atmosphere that lingers here.
-Among lush backdrops, beautiful homes, and an artistic spirit, Barbizon remains a timeless place, perfect for a cultural escape in nature.
+Because in the 19th century, its landscapes of majestic forest and peaceful countryside provided a unique backdrop, far from the hustle and bustle of Paris.
+Artists came here to seek the changing light, the colors of nature, and tranquility.
+And today, we still stroll through its picturesque streets, transported by their bohemian charm and the creative atmosphere that still lingers.
+With lush scenery, beautiful homes, and an artistic spirit, Barbizon remains a timeless place, perfect for a cultural getaway in the heart of nature.

 What to see in Barbizon?

-As its name suggests, the Grande Rue is...Indicate, it's the heart of the village.
-Here, art galleries, old houses, and craft shops jostle for attention to create a charming village atmosphere that we love.
-It’s also the place where you can recharge, surrounded by lovely restaurants and cozy tea rooms.
+uo;indicate, it's the heart of the village.
+Here, art galleries, old-fashioned houses, and craft shops jostle for space to create a charming atmosphere we adore.
+It's also the perfect spot to refresh yourself, with great restaurants and cozy tea rooms around!

 Voir cette publication sur Instagram